okviz/okviz.github.io/_mydocs/visuals/calendar-pro/fields/events.md

     - /calendar-pro/features/events.md
     - /calendar-pro/options/events.md
 ---
-The ***Events*** data role is used to bind one or more columns containing events to the visual.
+The ***Events*** field well is used to bind one or more columns containing events to the visual.
 Calendar Pro will display the events on the calendar based on the dates in the column.

 <img src="images/events-field.png" width="230">